DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

   HOTAS DGFT switch, the keybind should use `shift`, `alt`, or `ctrl`.

 These can be set throught the DCSWE preferences, strangely enough.
-Note that the `DOGFIGHT` and `CENTER` hotkeys will need to also be set up through the DCS control setup in DCS.
+Note that the `DOGFIGHT` and `CENTER` hotkeys will need to also be set up through the control options in DCS (specifically, see the HOTAS section in the "F-16C Sim" controls).